JudeWillmer/Windows-Server-2022-Administration-Lab/01 - User and Group Management/README.md

 ## Objective

-Reset an **Active Directory** user account password to restore account access and maintain secure user account administration.
+Reset an Active Directory user account password to restore account access and maintain secure user account administration.

 ---

 ## Implementation

-I reset the password for an existing **Active Directory** user account using **Active Directory Users and Computers**.
-Password resets are one of the most common tasks performed by **IT Support** and **System Administrators**, allowing users to regain access to their accounts while supporting secure authentication and organisational security policies.
+I reset the password for an existing Active Directory user account using Active Directory Users and Computers.
+Password resets are one of the most common tasks performed by IT Support and System Administrators, allowing users to regain access to their accounts while supporting secure authentication and organisational security policies.

 ---